stuttter/wp-user-profiles/README.md

 WP User Profiles is a sophisticated way to edit users in WordPress.

+* Includes all functionality from WordPress itself
+* Includes 4 top-level "Sections"
+* Includes an "Other" section to automatically work with third-party plugins
+* Each section includes 1 or more meta-boxes
+* Status meta-box allows easily changing user status
+* Works great with multisite Network and User Dashboards
+* Works great with WP User Groups and WP User Avatars plugins

 # Installation

 * Download and install using the built in WordPress plugin installer.